-The main objectives for the future work with regards IoT Middleware integration of environmental sensors is to:
+The main objectives for the future work with regards to IoT Middleware integration of environmental sensors is to:

-- Investigate which pilots will require MONICA deployed environmental sensors - What should be monitored, i.e. wind speed, wind direction et c. - For existing environmental sensors at pilot sites need to be investigated if they can be integrated. - Involves interfacing the SCRAL and creating the necessary meta data.
+- Investigate which pilots will require MONICA deployed environmental sensors - What should be monitored, i.e. wind speed, wind direction etc. - For existing environmental sensors at pilot sites need to be investigated if they can be integrated.
+Involves interfacing the SCRAL and creating the necessary metadata - Reduce packet loss on the local low-power radio links (IEEE802.15.4) by: - Optimising the data encoding, i.e. use binary format such as CBOR instead of JSON - Utilising CoAP confirmable messages, with retransmits - Cope with intermittent or unstable Internet uplinks through local caching at the gateway/proxy